Skip to Main Content

 • Online and alternative lenders may be a good option for startups or business owners with bad credit who need fast funding for equipment.

 Equipment loans help business owners finance the purchase or lease of essential business equipment.
 From general term loans and lines of credit to equipment loans and loans backed by the SBA, your business has plenty of options for equipment financing.
-Each comes with its own advantages and disadvantages.
-Choosing the wrong type could lead to higher payments and even loan default.
+Each comes with its own advantages and disadvantages, such as longer loan terms, low interest rates or the ability to use the newest equipment without ownership.
+You’ll want to research lenders to find the best option for you based on the rates, terms and fees offered.

 To choose the right loan for your business, make sure you know all about the types of equipment financing.